 To illustrate my point, here are a couple of examples of how Tag Clouds are frustrating to me.
 These two examples show how this applies to group tag clouds (i.e. where many people can tag the same thing) and individual tag clouds (i.e. where the content owner/publisher only can tag).

 Flickr – The original tag cloud user, Flickr allows their users to tag photographs with whatever they want.
 The result?
 Ambiguity (search for cheese and you get a dog).
 Overkill (tagged with many variations e.g. “samui”, “koh samui”, “kohsamui”, “thailand”, “chaweng” etc. etc.).
 Innacuracy (wrong spelling tags).
 Spam (Using a “Michael Jackson” tag incorrectly to get visitors).

-Delicious – This bookmarking tool tags in a different way by allowing all users to tag the same website.
+Delicious – This bookmarking tool tags differently by allowing all users to tag the same website.
 The main problem is the variety of tags that are used.
 Take the excellent Penny Arcade web comic – it has a vast amount of different tags including the ambiguous “fun”, “art” and “monday”.
 In reality this offers no value for navigation and creates a headache for when you want to tag the site (oh should I tag it “fun” or just “comic”? or maybe “webcomic”?
 Or how about “gaming web comic”, or is that too specific?).
 The result is simply a mess of disorganisation.

-Unfortunately for all the promise I cannot see a benefit to using Tag Clouds in this way.
-I can understand tagging content in a controlled and structured environment, but on the web in community websites it would be impossible to organise and manage.
+Unfortunately, for all the promise I cannot see a benefit to using Tag Clouds in this way.
+I can understand tagging content in a controlled and structured environment, but on the web, in community websites, it would be impossible to organise and manage.

-So in reality your Tag Cloud could actually be doing your website some harm.
+So, in reality, your Tag Cloud could actually be doing your website some harm.
 Don’t simply follow the cloud crowd – think about if this concept will work and know for sure before it is too late.